Return to work plans (RTWP)

 3. Document the plan

-The RTWP should be considered a draft in the first instance and given to the worker and their treating medical practitioner to review.
+The RTWP should be considered a draft in the first instance and given to the injured worker and their treating medical practitioner to review.
 Any changes to the plan should be made if possible.
-Once the RTWP is complete, it should be signed by the employer, the worker and the treating medical practitioner.
+Once the return plan is complete, it should be signed by the employer and the injured worker.

 4. Implement the plan

-A RTWP should start when the worker has any capacity to work as provided on the medical certificate of capacity and the plan has been agreed by the parties.
+A RTWP should start when the injured worker has any capacity to work as provided on the medical certificate of capacity.

 5. Monitor the plan